gschmutz/event-driven-microservices-workshop/02-working-with-kafka-broker/README.md

 Messages arrive in the same order because you are just not able to enter them quick enough.

 You can stop the consumer by hitting **Ctrl-C**.
 If you want to consume from the beginning of the log, use the `--from-beginning` option.

-You can also echo a longer message and pipe it into the console producer, as he is reading the next message from the command line:
+You can also pipe data into the console producer and you should see it in the console consumer as well

 ```bash
 echo "This is my first message!" | kafka-console-producer \